- Buying Guide

 Read on to find out more about Sling’s plans, and figure out what's right for you.

 What Is Sling Orange?

-Sling Orange is the name for Sling TV's entry-level package.
-Sling Orange costs $20 per month and gives you access to 30 live channels, including ESPN, CNN, BBC America, AMC, Lifetime, TNT and TBS.
+Sling Orange used to be Sling's entry-level package, but it now costs $25 per month (up $5 from $20, after a June 28 price hike), the same as Sling Blue.
+Orange gives you access to 30 live channels, including ESPN, CNN, BBC America, AMC, Lifetime, TNT and TBS.
 You can stream only one channel at a time, whether you’re recording or watching live.

 What Is Sling Blue?

 Sling Blue costs $25 per month and gives you access to 42 live channels.
 However, Blue does not include every Orange channel by default; there’s no Disney and no ESPN, for starters.
 On the plus side, Sling Blue is a multi-stream service, which means you can access up to three channels at the same time.
 Three different people could use the account simultaneously, or you could record three shows while you’re away, or mix and match.

 Sling Blue users also have the opportunity to watch NBC stations, including NBC, USA, Bravo and SyFy.